These homemade Vegan Mince Pies hold the very essence of Christmas in their delicious pastry crusts. Nothing can beat one warm from the oven!

 While they bake, your house will fill with the warmly spiced, festive scent of Christmas!

 Baked Vegan Mince Pies will keep in an air-tight container for up to a week.
-They can easily be reheated in the oven to bring them back to their fresh from the oven status.
+They can easily be reheated in the oven to bring them back to their fresh-from-the-oven status.
 Just place them on a baking tray and bake for about 10 minutes at 350 °F.

 Mince Pies can also be frozen before or after baking.
 Make them up to the point of baking, then stop and freeze them in their trays.
 When you decide it's mince pie time, pull them out of the freezer and bake straight from frozen.
 They will take about 5 minutes longer than the time stated.
-If they were already baked when you froze them place in the oven at 350 °F for about 15 minutes to reheat.
+If they were already baked when you froze them place them in the oven at 350 °F for about 15 minutes to reheat.

 Recipe